JeremyLeiLiu/sigir2020/volunteers/index.md

 # {{ page.title }}

+Due to the global pandemic of COVID-19, SIGIR 2020 was held on July 25-30, 2020 as a fully virtual conference for the first time in SIGIR history.
+Despite the challenges in hosting an online conference, the organizers tried their utmost to provide the attendees with the best services and support throughout the conference.
+Along with that, our volunteers devoted themselves to the conference and worked tirelessly to ensure a successful virtual event, for which we are very grateful.

 SIGIR 2020 features 8 volunteer leaders and 78 volunteers from 15 countries around the world.
-Our volunteer leaders are responsible for Publicity, Virtual Conference Portal and Virtual Discussion Rooms respectively.
-Our volunteers are responsible for Publicity, Keynotes or Full Paper Presentations and Virtual Discussion Rooms.
-We are grateful for the contributions made by all the volunteers and list their names in the following.
+Our volunteers are mainly responsible for the Virtual Conference Portal, Publicity, Keynotes or Full Paper Presentations, Virtual Discussion Rooms and Virtual Hangout Room.
+SIGIR 2020 would not have been such a success if our volunteers had not been there.
+We appreacite and hereby acknowledge the contributions made by every volunteer by listing their names as follows.
+Thank you all!

 <hr>
 ## Leaders